Being a university student and living in London can be demanding.

-To make an appointment with a mental health adviser, or for general enquiries, students should complete the Health Advice Request Form.
+To make an appointment with a mental health adviser, or for general enquiries, students should complete the Counselling and Health Advice Request Form.
 Telephone enquiries to 020 7514 6251, or emails to email@example.com are also welcome.

 Advice can also be offered by telephone or by email, if it is difficult to attend an appointment.

 If you have, or if you think you have, a long term mental health condition you may also be able to access support from the Disability Service.

 Urgent appointments lasting 30 minutes are available during office hours for enrolled students who need to talk to someone quickly when there is a crisis or a matter that needs urgent attention.
 To book an urgent appointment, please call 020 7514 6251.

 Support for when things are at their worst